-Psalm 145:13 KJB - "Thy kingdom is an everlasting kingdom, and thy dominion endureth throughout all generations."
+Psalm 145:13 KJB (NASB, NET) - "Thy kingdom is an everlasting kingdom, and thy dominion endureth throughout all generations."

 ESV (RSV, NIV, Holman, all Catholic Versions) - "Your kingdom is an everlasting kingdom, and your dominion endures throughout all generations.
 THE LORD IS FAITHFUL IN ALL HIS WORDS AND KIND IN ALL HIS WORKS."